Important Information and General Notes | Canada

 General Notes for the Designer

 - When designing for shearwall overturning restraint, the Designer is responsible for verifying that the building drift is within the acceptable code limitations.
-Based on U.S. Building Code requirements, Simpson Strong-Tie suggests that rod elongation and shrinkage compensating device deflection be limited to 0.30" or 7.6 mm at each level or between restraints.
+Based on U.S. Building Code requirements, Simpson Strong-Tie suggests that rod elongation and shrinkage compensating device deflection for limit states loads be limited to 0.30" or 7.6mm at each level or between restraints.

 - Steel used for each Simpson Strong-Tie® product is individually selected based on the product’s steel specifications, including strength, thickness, formability, finish and ability to weld.
 Contact factory for steel information on specific products.